lavoiesl/php-html5lib/README.md

     "foo@bar").
 But the current implementation uses it, since it's easy.
     Eventually, this html5lib implementation will get a version of SimpleTree;
     and may possibly start using that by default.

+  * The original implementation of this performed line and column tracking in place.
+However, it was found that this approximately doubled the runtime of tokenization, so we decided to take a more optimistic approach: only calculate line/column numbers when explicitly asked to.
+This is slower if we attempt to calculate line/column numbers for everything in the document, but if there is a small enough number of errors it is a great improvement.